laureny17/appreader-backend/design/concepts/ApplicationStorage/ApplicationStorageSpec.md

         a justification String

 actions
-    addApplication (adder: String, event: Event, applicantID: String, applicantYear: String, answers: set of String): (application: Application)
+    addApplication (adder: String, event: Event, applicantID: String, applicantYear: String, answers: set of String): (application: Application, event: Event)
         requires: applicantID and applicantYear are non-empty strings, answers is a non-empty set
-        effects: create an application for the event for the applicantID, associated with the applicantYear and the set of answers
+        effects: create an application for the event for the applicantID, associated with the applicantYear and the set of answers; return the created application and event for which it was submitted

     async generateAIComments (application: Application, questions: set of String, rubric: set of String, eligibilityCriteria: set of String)
         requires: application exists